robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

    *** Test Cases ***
    Example
        [Tags]    robot:skip
-       Log       this message is not logged
+       Log       This is not executed

 The difference between :option:`--skip` and :option:`--exclude` is that with the latter tests are `omitted from the execution altogether`__ and they will not